neerajkr007/game_pygame/README.md

 # game_pygame
-a basic 2D game using python
+a basic 2D game using python . requires Pygame package to run this code